LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.2 - Objects/Methods/Method.md

 In non-strict mode the value of `this` in such case will be the _global object_ (`window` in a browser).
 This is a historical behavior that `"use strict"` fixes.
 ````

+- In summary, The value of `this` is defined at run-time:
+	- When a function is declared, it may use `this`, but that `this` has no value until the function is called.
+	- A function can be copied between objects.
+	- When a function is called in the “method” syntax: `object.method()`, the value of `this` during the call is `object`.

 ---